artsy/README/playbooks/rfcs.md

 - Does it affect the whole dev team? (use [README](https://github.com/artsy/README))
 - Can't figure it out or needs to be private? (use [Potential][] as a fallback)

+Create a plan for how the RFC will be implemented.
+If the change is complex or large in scope consider defining a feedback process to iterate on the proposal as you implement and creating milestones and/or metrics to track progress.

+Decide who needs to know about this proposal, what role teammates will play in the process and how the RFC will be considered approved.

+- What is the scope of the proposal?
+Does the whole engineering team need to know or just a smaller group of engineers?
+- Who should actively approve of this RFC?
+Who should give feedback?
+- Does the change make sense without further discussion from engineering leadership?

+Here are some examples of how an RFC could be resolved:

+- X% of the engineering team actively approves this change.
+- The point people of the impacted repos approve this change.
+- Engineering leadership approves the changes after collecting feedback from the team.

 Create an issue, and work from this template:

     Title: "RFC: Add a Markdown Spell Checker to all Markdown docs in PR"